-The days are longer and it’s time to trade some screen time for some green(ery) time!
+Fall in love with the Shawnee!
 Get the family back outside and take time to reconnect with nature and one another.
-There’s no better place to do that than with a summer adventure to the Shawnee National Forest in Southern Illinois, only a few hours from many major metropolitan areas such as Chicago and St. Louis.
+There’s no better place to do that than with an adventure to the Shawnee National Forest in Southern Illinois, only a few hours from many major metropolitan areas such as Chicago and St. Louis.

 Take time to enjoy one of the many beautiful hikes in the forest which range in difficulty to accommodate hikers of all ages and experience.
 The most popular area for hiking, and the second most photographed site in the state is Garden of the Gods.
 A short 1/4-mile hike from the parking lot will put you on top of this unique geological structure and offers expansive views of the Illinois wilderness.

 Pounds Hollow recreation area is the perfect place to spend a day with the family.
 The area has a large 25-acre lake, hiking and equestrian trails that take you up into the surrounding hills.
-Or, let the kids take a swim at the beach or fish from the convenient pier.
-Rent a kayak to paddle around the lake from the Garden of the Gods Outpost.
+Fish from the convenient pier, or rent a kayak to paddle around the lake from the Garden of the Gods Outpost.
 There are also picnic tables available for a lunch in the trees.

 Those looking for a longer hike can take on the 3-mile Little Grand Canyon Trail that winds through the base of the canyon along the towering, 300-foot bluffs.